-- Energy Efficient —While most modern windows have a strong focus on energy efficiency, vinyl windows contain some of the best protections against gaps and leaks in window frames.
+- Energy Efficiency —While most modern windows have a strong focus on energy efficiency, vinyl windows contain some of the best protections against gaps and leaks in window frames.
 Because they are made from a synthetic material, vinyl windows can be easily welded at the seams and many vinyl windows include steel-reinforced interlocking window sashes to increase energy efficiency and create added wind resistance.

 - Design Flexibility — Vinyl windows bring a wide selection of options so you can find a window that suits your home’s design.
 Pella offers three vinyl window product lines: 350 Series, 250 Series and Encompass by Pella.
 Rather than staining or treating the frame, vinyl frames are built in the color you prefer when they’re constructed at the factory.
 That means a lower likelihood of fading, chipping or peeling paint over time.

 - Low Maintenance — When it comes to vinyl windows, you don’t have to do much once they’re installed — just keep them clean!
 Normally a basic garden hose, soft cloth and, if needed, non-abrasive cleansers will do the trick.
 And thanks to their factory-ready finish, there’s no need to worry about refinishing your windows year over year.